UBC-MDS/tidylinreg/README.md

 # tidylinreg

-A linear regression package with statistical testing for each estimator.

-## Contributors

-Benjamin Frizzell, Danish Karlin Isa, Nicholas Varabioff, Yasmin Hassan
+This package provides tools for linear regression in python, with a similar style to the `lm` and `summary` functions in R.

 ## Installation
+You can install this package by running the following command in your terminal:
 ```bash
 $ pip install tidylinreg
 ```

 ## Summary

-The `tidylinreg` package fits a linear model to a dataset, and can be used to carry out regression. `tidylinreg` computes and returns a list of summary statistics of the fitted linear model, including standard error, confidence intervals, and p-values.
+The `tidylinreg` package fits a linear model to a dataset, and can be used to carry out regression.
+`tidylinreg` computes and returns a list of summary statistics of the fitted linear model, including standard error, confidence intervals, and p-values.

 ## Functions